meherchandan/the-venue/README.md

 ## Demo Info

 This project is deployed on Surge.
-Demo available on closed-range.surge.sh
+Demo available on http://closed-range.surge.sh/